bekk/bekk-christmas/post/elm/simplify-your-code-with-ad-hoc-tuples.md

 Before we run off with our newly acquired hammer and see a world of nails, beware that tuples in Elm are intentionally restricted to _maximum three members_.

-The reasoning is that if you combine more values than this, you are probably better off with a proper data structure like a record where the fields are named, or a list where the members have order.
+The reasoning is that if you combine more values than this, you are probably better off with a proper data structure like a record where the fields are named.
 This is a strong restriction, but all the good kids will get the gift of clean readable code.